ab77/netflix-proxy/README.md

 ![Hulu VideoPlaybackTest screenshot](https://raw.githubusercontent.com/ab77/netflix-proxy/gh-pages/artifacts/waitForPlayer.png)

 ### IPv6 and Docker
 This solution uses IPv6 downstream from the proxy to unblock IPv6 enabled providers, such as Netflix.
-No IPv6 support on the client is required for this to work, only the VPS must public IPv6 connectivity.
+No IPv6 support on the client is required for this to work<sup>[n17](#footnotes)</sup>, only the VPS must public IPv6 connectivity.
 You may also need to turn off IPv6 on your local network (and/or relevant devices).<sup>[n6](#footnotes)</sup> Having said that, the current iteration uses `HE Eectric's` free tunnel broker service to provide IPv6 connectivity, since `HE Electric` is geo-located in the US, Netflix geoblocking (or `geo-bollocking`, if you like), allows the traffic through.

 ```
 +----------+                  +-----------+                 +-----------------+